 A: Our investment strategy is to acquire primarily stabilized, income-generating U.S. commercial real estate.
-To a lesser extent, we also invest in real estate debt to provide current income and a source of liquidity for our share repurchase plan, cash management and other purposes.
+To a lesser extent, we also invest in real estate debt and other securities to provide current income and a source of liquidity for our share repurchase plan, cash management and other purposes.